z-meliani/z-meliani/README.md

+# 👋 Hi there!

-# 👋 Hi, I'm a student at 42 Paris
+🤓 Student at 42 Paris
 🎓 MSc in Hydrology and Hydrogeology

-## 🚀 Interests
+# 🚀 Interests
-- 💧 Water sciences
+- 💧 Water sciences & hydrology
-- 🛠️ Data engineering
+- 🛠️ Data engineering & analysis
-- ⚙️ DevOps
+- ⚙️ DevOps & automation
-- 🔌 Arduino and microcontroller programming
+- 🔌 Arduino & microcontroller programming

-## 📌 About me
+# 📌 About me
-I enjoy working at the intersection of environmental science and technology,
-from hydrological systems to data pipelines and embedded projects.
+I enjoy working at the intersection of 🌍 environmental science and 💻 technology, from hydrological systems to data pipelines and embedded projects.